Complex and Adaptive Dynamical Systems: A Primer: Further Reading

-For a general introduction to the field of artificial intelligence (AI) see Russell and Norvig (1995), for a handbook on experimental and theoretical neuroscience see Arbib (2002), for exemplary textbooks on neuroscience see Dayan and Abbott (2001) and on neural networks, an elementary introduction, see Ballard (2000).
+For a general introduction to the field of artificial intelligence (AI), see Russell and Norvig (1995).
+For a handbook on experimental and theoretical neuroscience, see Arbib (2002).
+For exemplary textbooks on neuroscience, see Dayan and Abbott (2001) and for an introduction to neural networks, see Ballard (2000).

-Somewhat more specialized books for further readings regard the modelling of cognitive processes by small neural networks (McLeod, Plunkett \& Rolls, 1998) and computational neuroscience (O'Reilly \& Munakata, 2000).
+Somewhat more specialized books for further reading regarding the modeling of cognitive processes by small neural networks is that by McLeod et~al. (1998) and on computational neuroscience that by O'Reilly and Munakata (2000).

-Some relevant review articles, on dynamical modeling in neuroscience (Rabinovich, Varona, Selverston \& Abarbanel, 2006) on reinforcement learning (Kaelbling, Littman \& Moore, 1996) and on learning and memory storage in neural nets (Carpenter, 2001), are recommended.
+For some relevant review articles on dynamical modeling in neuroscience the following are recommended: Rabinovich et~al. (2006); on reinforcement learning Kaelbling et~al. (1996), and on learning and memory storage in neural nets Carpenter (2001).

-We also recommend to the interested reader to go back to some selected original literature, dealing with `simple recurrent networks in the context of grammar acquisition (Elman, 1990; Elman, 2004), with neural networks for time series prediction tasks (Dorffner, 1996), with `learning by error' (Chialvo \& Bak, 1999), with the assignment of the cognitive tasks discussed in section \ref{cogSys_tasks} to specific mammal brain areas (Doya, 1999), with the effect on memory storage capacity of various Hebbian-type learning rules (Chechik, Meilijson \& Ruppin, 2001) and with the concept of `associative thought processes' (Gros, 2005; Gros, 2007a; Gros 2007b).
+We also recommend to the interested reader to go back to some selected original literature dealing with \qut{simple recurrent networks} in the context of grammar acquisition (Elman, 1990; 2004), with neural networks for time series prediction tasks (Dorffner, 1996), with \qut{learning by error} (Chialvo and Bak, 1999), with the assignment of the cognitive tasks discussed in Sect.~\ref{cogSys_tasks} to specific mammal brain areas (Doya, 1999), with the effect on memory storage capacity of various Hebbian-type learning rules (Chechik et~al. 2001), with the concept of \qut{associative thought processes} (Gros, 2007; 2009a) and with \qut{diffusive emotional control} (Gros, 2009b).

-It is very illuminating to take a look at the freely available databases storing human associative knowledge (Nelson, McEvoy \& Schreiber, 1998) and (Liu \& Singh, 2004).
+It is very illuminating to take a look at the freely available databases storing human associative knowledge (Nelson et~al. 1998; Liu and Singh, 2004).